JoKoum/reinforcement-learning-vs-control-theory/README.md

 <img src="https://miro.medium.com/max/700/1*Y3Ijb_oisyIRAWAjs_XsTA.png" align="middle"/>

+- #### Results produced at one of the experiments
-    Cart position and velocity along with pole angle and angular velocity figures in each time step are presented below:
+#### Cart position and velocity along with pole angle and angular velocity figures in each time step are presented below:

 <img src="docs/images/controller.png" align="middle" width="1000"/>